renatoathaydes/wasmin-lang/README.md

 > Concatenative expressions may not take values from the stack unless they're pushed within the same expression.
 This
 > allows Wasmin to remain type-safe.

-Function calls may take explicit arguments AND use values from the stack if it expects more arguments than provided.
+A function call may take explicit arguments, but it can also take values from the stack if it expects more arguments than provided.
+In the latter case, the necessary stack values are used as the first arguments to the function, and any explicit arguments are used as the last arguments.

-Hence, the above function can also be written as:
+The `square` function seen previously can also be written as:

 ```rust
 fun square a = a, mul a;
 ```

-The above notation looks like infix notation, so is typically used where infix notation is desired, like in mathematical operations.
+> The above notation looks like infix notation, so is typically used where infix notation is desired, like in
+> mathematical operations.

 Instead of using `,` to separate values, Wasmin also allows using parenthesis, which means that yet another way to write the above expression is this: